Managing Control Files

 Manage the Size of Control Files

 It is affected by MAXDATAFILES, MAXLOGFILES, MAXLOGMEMBERS, MAXLOGHISTORY, and MAXINSTANCES parameters in the CREATE DATABASE statement.
-Also it is affected by CONTROL_FILE_RECORD_KEEP_TIME
+Also it is affected by CONTROL_FILE_RECORD_KEEP_TIMEMultiplexing the Control File

 2. Shut down the database